freenas/freenas-docs/userguide/services.rst

    connecting through the VPN, check the VPN software configuration.

-Services are configured by clicking the wrench icon or the name of the service in the :guilabel:`Services` section of the tree menu.
+Services are configured by clicking :guilabel:`Configure`.

-If a service does not start, go to :menuselection:`System --> Advanced` and check the box :guilabel:`Show console messages in the footer`.
+If a service does not start, go to :menuselection:`System --> Advanced` and check :guilabel:`Show console messages`.
 Console messages appear at the bottom of the browser.
 Clicking the console message area makes it into a pop-up window, allowing scrolling through or copying the messages.
 Watch these messages for errors when stopping or starting the problematic service.

 To read the system logs for more information about a service failure, open :ref:`Shell` and type :command:`more /var/log/messages`.